 Avoid trackers by blocking images from loading

-When you want to block images from loading in Gmail, we suggest you click on the gear icon located at the upper-hand corner to the right, and from there, select, See all settings.
+So to block Email tracking in Gmail, we suggest you click on the gear icon located at the upper-hand corner to the right, and from there, select, See all settings.

 Now, from the General tab, you will want to scroll down until you see Images.